Rachel Sees Snail Shoes

 • Thick footbed leather (enough for your size which you will specify)

-• Large stiff leather outsoles, to be cut down to size (enough for women's sizes 6-12)
+• Large stiff leather outsoles, to be cut down to size (enough for any size)

 • Stacked leather heel blocks- 5/8th” tall